SAML JIT (Just-In-Time) configuration sample

 - User exists in Alma?

-- If yes – update this user’s information based on the SAML assertion
+- Yes – update the user’s information based on the SAML assertion

-- If not – create an Alma user based on the SAML assertion
+- No – create an Alma user based on the SAML assertion

 This article describes the various options for configuring the user creation and update.